 Time has been a major feature of some other assessments, notably PISA.
 There is also a strong theoretical and empirical basis for time as a contributor to achievement.
 There have been some problems with the reliability of time measurement in PISA and SAIP.
-We would like to find ways to enhance the ability to measure time allocations and time loss by omitting previous variables that have little variance (e.g., length of school year) and by asking some more specific questions about engagement in school and in science, such as questions on:
+We would like to find ways to enhance the ability to measure time allocations and time loss by omitting previous variables that have little variance (e.g., length of school year) and by asking some more specific questions about engagement in school, such as questions on:

 - time lost;

 - time spent on subject areas;

 - length of class periods;

 - homework assignment and completion;

-- out-of-school time relevant to learning;
+- out-of-school time relevant to learning; and

-- absenteeism; and

-- exam times.
+- absenteeism.